FreshAlacrity/key-logger/README.md

 ## Known Issues
+- repeating strings of BREAK_AT characters won't be recognized well
+  - so ??? and ... etc
+- some strings aren't being broken correctly by BREAK_AT strings
+- not sure how to handle emojis and other unusual characters
+- WASD input filtering is so-so
+  - filter by blocks of text so things like "sad" and "dad" aren't overcounted

+### Fixed
 - project ids (C59D6EC4 etc) are over-represented
   - now only allowing unique cells from csv samples
   - exported project sheet with only text cells, removing ID columns
+- names often register as mispelled
+  - add names after checking spelling

 ## To Do
 - performance